psatler/myReads_React/README.md

 * go to the directory where the it was downloaded
 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+* To run tests, you can type `npm test` and to see its coverage, `npm test -- --coverage`

 ## Application